-I had been planning to go to Café George V because it’s the only place in the neighborhood with a decent dinner for under 20 euros, but for an occasion like this, there’s a better place.
-We traverse Place de L’Alma’s circle back onto Avenue Montaigne, walking by Escada, on the opposite side of the street from Theatre Champs-Elysée so she won’t cross paths with any co-workers, passing my apartment, reaching rue Francois I and settling into seats on L’Avenue’s triangle-shaped terrace.
+I’d been planning to go to Café George V because it’s the only place in the neighborhood with a decent dinner for under 20 euros, but for an occasion like this there’s a better spot.
+We traverse Place de L’Alma’s circle back to Avenue Montaigne, taking the opposite side of the street from Theatre Champs-Elysées so she won’t cross paths with any co-workers, passing my apartment, reaching rue Francois I and settling into chairs on L’Avenue’s triangle-shaped terrace.

-“It’s a famous spot to see and be seen.
+“It’s famous.
 Models and actresses like to come here.”

-“Yeah, I wouldn’t be allowed in without a professional ballet dancer as an escort.”
+“Yeah, I wouldn’t be allowed in without a ballet dancer as an escort.”

 “Seriously, I tried to come once in the summer and they wouldn’t seat me because I was alone and wearing shorts.”

-The waitress comes over, a North African woman in a form-fitting tan dress that blends into her skin.
-“Deux verres de Champagne et un gâteau moelleux, s’il vous plaît?
+The waitress comes over, a North African woman in a form-fitting dress the same shade as her skin.
+“Deux verres de Champagne et un gâteau moelleux, s’il vous plaît.
 Et une carafe d’eau aussi.”

 “Did you say something to upset her?”
-Elena, the ballerina, laughs.
+Victoria laughs.

-“No, that’s just how French servers are.
-They don’t rely on tips, so they treat you like they have better things to do.”
+“No, French servers don’t rely on tips, so they treat you like they have better things to do.”

-“That’s somewhat refreshing, actually,” Elena laughs, and I laugh too.
+“That’s somewhat refreshing, actually,” she laughs, and I laugh too.

 “What should we toast to?”
-Elena picks up her glass.
+Victoria picks up her glass.

 “To your show coming up.”